-According to the Common Core website, “Forty-three states, the District of Columbia, four territories, and the Department of Defense Education Activity have adopted the Common Core State Standards.”
-Alaska, Indiana, Nebraska, Oklahoma, Texas, and Virginia are the only states that have not implemented CCSS.
-However, see above for how your school may still be impacted via textbooks, etc…
+According to the Common Core website, “Forty-one states, the District of Columbia, four territories, and the Department of Defense Education Activity (DoDEA) have adopted the Common Core State Standards.”* Alaska, Indiana, Florida, Minnesota, Nebraska, Oklahoma, South Carolina, Texas, and Virginia are the only states that have not implemented CCSS.
+However, see above for how your school may still be impacted via textbooks, etc.

 Supporters of Common Core argue that it is not a national curriculum because each state can choose whether or not to implement it.
 However, states do receive financial incentives if they choose to adopt CCSS.
 Additionally, although the standards can be modified by each state, these modifications are limited to adding content.
 States must otherwise use the national standards and may not delete any content.

 While the Common Core website denies that data collection is required with the implementation of CCSS, the Department of Education has overtly encouraged the collection of student data from preschool to the workforce.